xtext/seven-languages-xtext/documentation/08_tortoise.md

 end  // sub square
 ```

-The main trick about our solution is to *not* bake in the turtle commands into the language itself, but define it in the runtime library.
-This way, the language stays as slim as can be and additions can be easily added without the need to regenerate the whole language infrastructure.
+The main trick about our solution is *not* to bake in the turtle commands into the language itself, but define it in the runtime library.
+This way, the language stays as slim as it can be and additions can be easily added without the need to regenerate the whole language infrastructure.

-The core of the runtime library is the class [Tortoise](https://github.com/xtext/seven-languages-xtext/blob/master/languages/org.xtext.tortoiseshell.lib/src/org/xtext/tortoiseshell/lib/Tortoise.java).
+The core of the runtime library is the class [Tortoise](https://github.com/xtext/seven-languages-xtext/blob/master/languages/org.xtext.tortoiseshell.lib/src/org/xtext/tortoiseshell/lib/Tortoise.xtend).
 You can think of it as of our only domainmodel class: It keeps the current state of the tortoise and allows modifying it using methods.
 Here is an excerpt of its code:

 ```xtend
 class Tortoise {